sympmarc/SPServices/README.md

 Unit test cases are written under the test folder using [QUnit](http://qunitjs.com/).
 Tests will run in the dev.aspx above.

 Currently the tests require a real SharePoint server.
-The tests will create and deletes some test data to validate basic core calls.
+The tests will create and delete some test data to validate basic core calls.